-- A. The faculty member of Public Health or instructor of a Public Health graduate course who accuses a student of plagiarism will present evidence of the infraction in hand to the Committee on Academic Integrity, composed of the Program in Public Health Director and one other faculty member appointed yearly. - B. The student will be made aware of the charge by the committee and will have three days to submit any additional evidence to the committee in writing. - C. The committee will confer about whether or not plagiarism or cheating has indeed occurred.
-This is intended to confirm that the identified offense actually rises to the level of "deliberate" cheating or plagiarism. - D. If the committee determines that plagiarism or cheating has occurred and was deliberate, the faculty member who brought the charge is expected to recommend a suitable consequence within the parameters mentioned above.
-The ultimate decision on punishment, however, rests with the committee. - E. A meeting will be scheduled between the student and the committee to inform them of their decision.
+- A. The faculty member of Public Health or instructor of a Public Health graduate course who accuses a student of plagiarism will present evidence of the infraction in hand to the Academic Integrity, Grievance and Appeals Committee... - B. The student will be made aware of the charge by the committee and will have three days to submit any additional evidence to the committee in writing. - C. The committee will confer about whether or not plagiarism or cheating has indeed occurred.
+This is intended to confirm that the identified offense actually rises to the level of "deliberate" cheating or plagiarism. - D. If the committee determines that plagiarism or cheating has occurred and was deliberate, the

+- faculty member who brought the charge is expected to recommend a suitable consequence within the parameters mentioned above.
+The ultimate decision on consequences, however, rests with the committee. - E. A meeting will be scheduled between the student and the committee to inform them of their decision.
 The faculty member who initially submitted the charge may choose whether to be present.